gklimowicz/fortran-examples/README.md

 This file is managed manually.

-# `exceptions.txt`
+# `project-exceptions.txt`
-There are some files mentioned on the `fortran-lang.org` and `Beliavsky` pages that don't actually contain Fortran source code that we are interested in (such as only contain `.fypp` files).
+There are projects mentioned on the `fortran-lang.org` and `Beliavsky` pages that don't actually contain Fortran source code that we are interested in (such as only contain `.fypp` files).
-We ignore projects that are in the `exceptions.txt` list.
+We ignore projects that are in the `project-exceptions.txt` list.

+# `file-exceptions.txt`
+There are files in projects that have names like Fortran files, but don't actually contain Fortran source code (e.g., `Makefile.f90`).
+We ignore files that are in the `file-exceptions.txt` list.

 # Makefile